amanividanage/Project_MOHTHER/README.md

-This the second year group project of group IS24
+This is the second year group project of group IS24